-For women with an increased risk for these problems, non-hormone options may be the best treatment option until people know more about the possible risks.
+For women with an increased risk for these problems, non-hormone options may be the best treatment option until more is known about the possible risks.
 If your doctor decides vaginal estrogen is worth a try, ask if you can use the lowest possible dose.

-If you’ve previously had cancer, work with your oncologist to treat this condition.
+If you’ve previously had cancer, work with your oncologist to treat GSM.
 Your oncologist will know more about your particular risk factors and concerns.

 - Is menopause causing these symptoms?

-- Could another condition be the cause of these symptoms?
+- Could another condition be causing these symptoms?

 - What are my treatment options?